 Silicone straps, in case yours have worn out.

-If you are into a more comfortable experience, you could go for the premium straps!
+If you want a more comfortable experience, you could go for the premium straps!

 We offered tons more ideas for people to choose from that made their experience with the product better, more efficient, and more enjoyable: